SebWouters/CheMPS2/README.md

 information.

-[CheMPS2/TensorKM.cpp](CheMPS2/TensorKM.cpp) contains the contruct and update functions for the K- and M-tensor.
+[CheMPS2/TensorKM.cpp](CheMPS2/TensorKM.cpp) contains the contruct and update functions for the K- and M-tensors.
 It is required for the two-orbital mutual information.

 [CheMPS2/TensorL.cpp](CheMPS2/TensorL.cpp) contains all TensorL functions.
 This class stores and handles the reduced spin-1/2 part of a single sandwiched second quantized